Jordyn Woods Flaunts Insane Curves In Skintight Brown Dress On Instagram

 In the caption, the stunner asked fans about their favorite time of year and revealed that the look came from SheIn.

-The post garnered 546,000 likes and more than 4,000 comments in just 12 hours since going live, proving to be popular with her fans.
+The post garnered 546,000 likes and more than 4,000 comments in about 12 hours after it went live, proving it to be popular with fans.
 Many of Jordyn’s followers replied to her caption, while others complimented her flawless physique.

 “Jordyn Season,” one fan quipped, referring to the model’s caption.